Published in Marketing and Strategy Terms by MBA Skool Team

 Buying motive is the motive to persuade the desires of people so that they buy a particular good or service.
-It relates to the feelings and emotions of people which generates a desire to purchase.
+Buying motive relates to the feelings and emotions of people which generates a desire to purchase.
 Any person does not buy a product or service just because of excellent salesman pitch but he does also due to the desire generated within him towards the product or service.

 Motive and instincts are completely different keywords.
 Motives are voluntary made such that a particular stimulus will take place where as instincts are involuntary and generally inborn quality of a person.